alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-obligations-towards-kafirs-co-workers.md

 layout: post
 title: "Obligations towards non-Muslim co-workers"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 9355-2"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 9355, Question 2"
-category: [walabara, disbelievers]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
+locale: en
 lang: en
 note: true
-uid: obligations-towards-kafirs-co-workers
 excerpt: "You should invite them to Islam, enjoin Ma'ruf (that which is judged as good, beneficial, or fitting by Islamic law and Muslims of sound intellect) on them, and forbid them from Munkar (that which is unacceptable or disapproved of)."
 muftis:
   chairman: